FreneticFurry/VRChat-Udon-Anti-Cheat-System/FAC Rewrite README.md

 # -{Credit}-

-- Zerithax: alot of bug finding & some slight scripting help
+- Zerithax: alot of bug finding & some slight scripting help (only in versions .041 and below)
 - Vector Lotus: good amount of bug finding/ QA help & feature suggestion
 - Trudolph: some bug finding/ QA help & feature suggestion